-As a generalization of Leptoproduction framework, the exact treatment for the $J/\psi$ photoproduction in p-p UPCs is based on the expansion of the proton or quark tensor (multiplied by $Q^{-2}$) by using the transverse and longitudinal polarization operators, and thus the virtual photon radiated from the projectile is off mass shell and no longer transversely polarized.
-The formalism is analogous with Ref. \cite{Kniehl:2001tk}.
+As a generalization of Leptoproduction framework, the exact treatment for the $J/\psi$ photoproduction in p-p collisions consists of two important parts.
+Firstly, the photon radiated from the projectile is off the mass shell and no longer transversely polarized, thus we can expand the density of this virtual photon using the linear combinations.
+The formalism is analogous to that in Ref.~\cite{Kniehl:2001tk}.
+Secondly, the square of the electric form factor $F^{2}_{1}(Q^{2})$ is applied as the probability or weighting factor (WF) to distinguish the contributions from the different photon emissions and from the different interaction types, thus we can avoid the trouble of double counting.

-The general form of cross section for $J/\psi$ photoproduction in p-p UPCs, which is described in Fig. \ref{feyn.ab}, can be written as